Build-week-picmetric2/DS9_picmetric2/README.md

 ### Picmetric2_models
     - Keras-YOLO3 pre-trained model built with Python 3.7
-    - Contains model and all supporting functions to build model using omitted weights file.
+    - Contains model and all supporting functions to build model using omitted weights file (see link on yolov3 notebook)
     - Contains all supporting functions for detected object box formatting.
     - Takes in an image object or URL and returns a series of label predictions and their certainty values.